-This dwelling may be exposed to wind driven rain and so requires further investigation to determine which type of cavity wall insulation is best suited.
+This dwelling has stone walls and may be exposed to wind driven rain and so requires further investigation to establish whether these walls are of cavity construction and to determine which type of wall insulation is best suited.
+The property also requires further consideration of how to access the walls for installation of wall insulation.